-Ratings represent risk relative to the continuous United States.
+Ratings represent risk relative to the contiguous United States.
 100 is the highest risk for the hazard and 1 is the lowest for the U.S., but does not indicate no risk.
 Flood and fire are rated based on the buildings in Provo exposed to these hazards.
 See hazard sections below and check your address for details.

 Heat and precipitation risk in Provo, UT is very high.
 Drought risk is high.
 About 39% of buildings in Provo, UT are at risk of wildfire, and the risk level for these buildings is significant.
 About 23% of buildings in Provo, UT are at risk of flooding, and the risk level for these buildings is significant.